tugcemelisa/Google-OUA-Bootcamp/README.md

 - WhatsApp: Daily Scrum
 - Discord: Sprint and general team meetings
 - Miro: Product Development Board

-# FINAL RESULT
-## About the Game
-**Meadow Monarch** is a 3D third-person simulation game created with a low-poly aesthetic and built for single-player experience.
-The story follows a character who leaves city life behind to build a new life in the countryside.
-Starting by taking care of villagers’ animals, the player earns money to eventually purchase their own animals, land, and buildings.
-At night, players must protect their animals from wolf attacks using a torch.
-The game features time-of-day and environment transitions to enhance the immersive experience.

-### Core Features:
-- Herd and manage animals
-- Earn money through tasks and trade
-- Defend against night-time predators
-- Expand your farm with new lands and buildings
-- AI-generated animations and sound effects

-The game balances peaceful farming with strategic survival elements.
-All animations and voice effects were supported using AI tools like DeepMotion, ElevenLabs, and Suno.

-## Credits
-We would like to thank our mentors, Tolgay Hickiran and Atıl Samancıoğlu.
-Thanks to Google and the Bootcamp community for helping us realize our dreams.
-We look forward to continuing development and sharing future updates!

 ## Feedback Welcome
 We would love to hear your feedback.
 Try the game and let us know your thoughts!